-Now that we are working on instant pot recipes, I like to show you how to make simple and basic instant pot recipes such as instant pot hard boiled eggs, instant pot white rice, and instant pot yogurt recipe in addition to full meals like Italian sausage pasta.
-Today I'm going to share one of my favorite instant pot recipes with you that I use very often for meal prepping: Instant pot brown rice.
+Today I'm going to share one of my favorite pressure cooker recipes with you that I use very often: Instant pot brown rice.
 Make sure to read through the post for complete tutorial and step-by-step recipe.

 Brown rice vs white rice

 One thing you should know is that brown rice and white rice are the same grain.
 However, white rice has been processed which means the two layers of bran and germ are removed.
 These two layers consist fiber and vitamin D. Brown rice is not as processed and therefore consists bran and germ so technically it's more nutritious than white rice.
 You can read more about brown rice vs white rice on nutritious life.

 Brown rice can take a long time to cook and it doesn't come out perfect every time.
-However, making brown rice in instant pot is a breeze.
+However, making brown rice in the instant pot is a breeze.
 There are a few good reasons for cooking brown rice in instant pot:

-- It's a fool-proof, hands off method which means no rice baby sitting is needed.
+- It's a fool-proof, hands off method which makes it super easy and convenient.

 - All you need to do is to put everything in the IP and set the timer.